Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 · nausea, vomiting;

-Pain in the affected testicle radiating to the groin and femoral region;
+· pain in the affected testicle with irradiation to the inguinal and femoral areas;

-· Testicle enlargement by 2-3 times (more often unilateral lesion of the right testicle);
+· testicle enlargement 2-3 times (usually unilateral damage to the right testicle);

-· "Primary" orchitis (preceded by an increase in the parotid salivary glands);
+· “primary” orchitis (precedes an enlargement of the parotid salivary glands);

 Prostatitis (damage to the prostate gland)

-· Enlargement of the prostate gland using a digital examination of the rectum.
+· enlargement of the prostate gland using digital examination of the rectum.

 Oophoritis (damage to the female reproductive glands)

-Syndrome of lesion of the central and peripheral nervous system
+Syndrome of damage to the central and peripheral nervous system

 Serous meningitis:

-Serous meningitis is combined with damage to other organs and systems, begins 3-6 days after the onset of mumps symptoms.
+Serous meningitis is combined with damage to other organs and systems and begins 3-6 days after the onset of symptoms of mumps.

 · headache;